uasal/uasal_development_guide/source/C++/testing.rst

     genhtml coverage_filtered.info --output-directory coverage_report --title "Coverage Report"

 This can be automated via a GitHub Action that outputs the generated HTML report as an artifact and / or publishes it to a server.
-The frequency of running coverage reports can be adjusted based on the repo's needs, but a common approach is to run it on every pull request to the main branch.
+The frequency of running coverage reports can be adjusted based on the repository's needs, but a common approach is to run it on every pull request to the main branch.

 External code review tools (e.g. Codacy) can directly consume the ``.info`` file to display coverage metrics alongside code quality analysis,